-At the end of this book, you’ll be able to improvise blues and basic jazz in four different keys.
+At the end of part 1, you’ll be able to improvise blues and basic jazz in four different keys.
 You also get into left-hand inversions commonly used in show tunes and jazz, jazz versions of Christmas classics, more stride patterns, and improvisation exercises.

 You are always provided with audio examples and visual tricks that help to simplify some of these not-so-simple harmonies

-By the end of this book, you’ll have been introduced to some Bill Evans tricks, the four types of 7th chords, and the blues scale in detail.
+By the end of this part, you’ll have been introduced to some Bill Evans tricks, the four types of 7th chords, and the blues scale in detail.

-In this book, you apply right-hand riffs such as shuffle rhythms, tremolos, slides, and turnarounds to the left-hand patterns you ‘learned in your sleep’ in book 2.
+In Book 8, you apply right-hand riffs such as shuffle rhythms, tremolos, slides, and turnarounds to the left-hand patterns you ‘learned in your sleep’ in book 2.

 Hall also teaches you how to fake left-hand stride piano so that you don’t need to stretch your hand till it hurts.